 The Open Streets series of events were based upon the international Open Streets concept and aimed to make streets vibrant public spaces utilised by all.
 The goal was to close off a section of street to run community activities, to make people think a little differently about how the space could be used, with a particular focus on active transport.

-The University of Western Australia were engaged to work with WestCycle and The Department of Transport to design and deliver an evaluation program to measure the effectiveness of the activities on changing attitudes and behaviour around bike riding and bike riding infrastructure.
+The University of Western Australia is engaged to work with WestCycle and The Department of Transport to design and deliver an evaluation program to measure the effectiveness of the activities on changing attitudes and behaviour around bike riding and bike riding infrastructure.
 The results can be used to assist in decision making for future programs.

 (08) 6336 9688

-Elected Director – Off Road
+Elected Director | Off Road

 Tim has been in senior leadership and strategic development roles for more than twenty years.
 He is currently Director of Executive Education in the School of Business and Law at Edith Cowan University and is a past Assistant Commissioner and General Manager in the public service.
 He is an Accountant (FCPA) and sits on the Divisional Council of CPA Australia.